mverboom/asker/Readme.md

 This is the name of the variable the input of the user will be assigned to.

+*size* (optional)

+Defaults to 30.

+The size in number of characters for the input field.

 **Text to display**

 This text will be prepended to the input box.
 This text can contain variables that will be expanded.